jyangfsu/WQChartPy/README.md

 ## Getting started with the package

-We recommend to start by executing the workflow scripts that provided in the examples folder.
+We recommend to start by executing the workflow scripts provided in the examples folder.

 ## License

 WQChartPy is distributed under the MIT License.
-See the [LICENSE](https://github.com/jyangfsu/SAMMPy/LICENSE) file for details.
+See the [LICENSE](https://github.com/jyangfsu/WQChartPy/LICENSE) file for details.

-Copyright (c) 2020 Jing Yang and Ming Ye.
+Copyright (c) 2021 Jing Yang and Ming Ye.

 ## Contributing to WQChartPy